GorginZ/website/content/page/tech/GRWM-for-production/index.md

 #### Backup and Disaster Recovery Planning

-You aren't production ready without understanding what kind of availability you want to try to provide and how you can meet it and recover from particular scenarios should things go awry.
+You aren't production ready without understanding what kind of availability you want to try to provide and how you can  recover from particular scenarios should things go awry.
+Define your [SLIs, SLO, SLA's](https://cloud.google.com/blog/products/devops-sre/sre-fundamentals-slis-slas-and-slos) etc. Really this post is for people who are running something in a cluster that other people manage, and just setting up the kubernetes resources/shopping list of TODOs, but it's important to mention DR.

-TODO more here
+In a part two post I'll step through a concrete application.